ste-lor/HowtoPython-VirtualEnvironment/README.md

 pyenv install -l
 ````

 2.2) Install a desired Python version (installed in `home/user/.pyenv` => is installed locally, exactly what is wanted).
-For instance,
+For instance, here we will install two Python versions,
 ````
+pyenv install 3.8.8
 pyenv install 3.9.10
 ````